ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 6. Potential Implementation Details

 Residue Index Alignment
-	•	Mapping: We keep a dictionary or table, “ResidueIndexMap,” that ensures if the torsion pipeline discards residues or re-labeled them, the Pairformer still references the same i, j.
+	•	Mapping: We keep a dictionary or table, "ResidueIndexMap," that ensures if the torsion pipeline discards residues or re-labeled them, the Pairformer still references the same i, j.
 	•	Practical: The adjacency is typically a matrix [N×N]; the Pairformer is also [N×N].
 They must have identical dimension N, consistent ordering.

 Adjacency Integration in Pairformer